sb2nov/resume/README.md

 ### Motivation

 I created this template as managing a resume on Google Docs was hard and changing any formatting was too difficult since it had to be applied in multiple places.

-Most currently available templates either focus on two columns, or are multiple pages long.
-I personally found the two-column templates hard to focus while multiple-page resumes were just too long to be used in career fairs.
+Most currently available templates either focus on two columns, or are multiple pages long that didn't work well for career fairs or online applications.

 ### Build using Docker